ProCamera Up is a premium feature bundle that helps you take your photography and videography to the next level.

 - Tap the Shop button and go to ProCamera Up.

-- Choose a price plan and proceed to purchase.
+- Once you have selected an offer, proceed with the purchase.
 The payment will be processed via App Store.

 Comments